sacredheartsc/www/src/blog/reevaluating-rhel/index.md

 To me, there's three major downsides to sticking with a RHEL-derivative:

-- What's stopping RHEL from doing another rug-pull that thwarts whatever future workarounds that Rocky, Alma, *et al.* are using to grab the source RPMs?
+- What's stopping RedHat from doing another rug-pull that thwarts whatever future workarounds that Rocky, Alma, *et al.* are using to grab the source RPMs?

 - This may be the final straw that causes various FOSS projects to drop RHEL